yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-on-premise/installation/docker/with-kubernetes/tyk-kubernetes-ingress-controller.md

 ##### Templates

 Working with templates is very simple, however it does mean these template files need to be available to the controller, adding them will require a redeployment of the tyk-k8s pod.
-First, we need to modify the conifg map for the kubernetes controller:
+First, we need to modify the configmap for the kubernetes controller:

 ```
 # Opens vim with the configuration, you can edit this and save it to update the config map on the cluster